Respecting Australian nature, first

 - undertake to exercise minimal impact or invasion on the natural environment and communities we visit, including local and indigenous cultures.

 - seek to measure, respond and offset our carbon footprint and operate efficiently with modest infrastructure.
 We enjoy 100% green power energy efficiency, working by the “reduce, reuse and offset” principles.
-We favour environmentally responsible choices both in the office and while on tour.
+We favour environmentally responsible choices both in the office and while on the journey.

-- engage Nature Bound staff and guides who assume the environmental conscience of each tour group.
-Because they are custodians of our principles and practices respecting nature’s way, they will encourage your support.
+- engage Nature Bound staff and guides who assume the environmental conscience of each journey.
+They are custodians of our principles and practices respecting nature’s way.

 - Remember to research your holiday carefully, preferably on-line.
-Feel free to call us for accurate information and an understanding of your needs.
-Because smaller groups tend to have less environmental impact we can be more immersive in the experiences unfolding.
+Seek accurate information and an understanding of your needs.
+Because smaller groups tend to have less environmental impact you can be more immersive in the experiences unfolding.
 Consider flying less and adventure overland to experience more with less emissions.

-- Have a read of our Travel Ethic which has determined our ethos and discipline since 2003.
-This serves to protect the environments we explore and enhances the collective fulfilment of fellow guests.
+- Have a read of our Travel Ethic which has under-pinned our ethos and discipline since 2003.
+This serves to protect the environments explored and enhances the collective fulfilment of all participants.

-- On departure for your Nature Bound Eco tour be sure to turn off any energy wasting services in your home.
+- When departing on your holiday be sure to turn off any energy wasting services in your home.

-- It’s best to pack light and bring only what you need.
+- It’s best to pack light and take only what you need.
 Utilise re-usable bags and avoid the disposing of plastic.

-- Consider the green-pathway leading to our tour through the choice of eco-friendly hotels and other travel services.
+- Consider the green-pathway leading to the choice of eco-friendly hotels and other travel services.
 Remember to offset your flight emissions by choosing a participating airline.

-- While on tour we ask you to be water wise, to consider recycling your towels.
-Where possible, bring your own natural biodegradable toiletries.
+- While in the outback be water wise, consider recycling your towels.
+Where possible, take your own natural biodegradable toiletries.

 - Don’t forget to close off air-conditioning and lighting when you’re not occupying accommodations.

-- Be sure to bring and use refillable water bottles.
+- Be sure to take and use refillable water bottles.
 Remember a 1 litre bottle of water purchased requires 3 litres of water to create.

 Think Local

-- Take an interest in everything local as we are guests of each community, some as few as 4 people in remote areas.
+- Take an interest in everything local as you will be a guest of each community, some as few as 4 people in remote areas.
 People full of life and character.
 Empower the “local” through a mutual exchange of interest.

 - Consider supporting local artisans and enterprises if purchasing a memento of your visit.
 You can assist by avoiding products which serve to diminish or threaten the habitats and species you set out to enjoy.

-- Be open minded and share in group discussion – as this can be self educating.
+- Be open minded and share in local group discussion – as this can be self educating.

 - Above all, take the opportunity to slow down for a while, immerse and connect “one with nature”.